 1. The Branding Checklist

-Please make sure that your website’s color scheme matches and accentuates your company’s logo and corporate color palette.
+Please make sure that your website’s colour scheme matches and accentuates your company’s logo and corporate colour palette.
 You might think this isn’t important but trust us, it is.

-An excellent website has a particular font style and size which makes them stand a class apart from their competition.
+An excellent website has a particular font style and size which makes them stand a class apart from its competition.

 Images and Videos: